partrickJhonson/beef/FAQ.md

 ### Can I use a domain name instead of IP address for the BeEF hook?

 Yes!
 Simply specify the public domain name and port in `beef.http.public` and `beef.http.public_port` respectively.

+### Why does BeeF update fail?

+If you're getting the error `Your local changes to the following files would be overwritten by merge: Gemfile.lock` it means BeEF's dependencies were recently updated.

+To fix, run `git checkout Gemfile.lock`, then update BeEF and run `bundle install` to install the updated packages.